ChillerDragon/MineTee/readme.md

 - Compile with MinGW

-	If you get the error "'_hypot' was not declared in this scope..." you will need edit the file '\include\math.h'.
+	If you get the error "'_hypot' was not declared in this scope..." you will need edit the file 'C:\MinGW\include\math.h'.
 	Change the line:
 	```c++
 	{ return (float)(_hypot (x, y)); }
 	```
-	To
+	To...
 	```c++
 	{ return (float)(hypot (x, y)); }
 	```